fedbiomed/fedbiomed/docs/user-guide/advanced-optimization.md

 These `Optimizers` may come with a specific `Researcher` version (for `Scaffold` it is `ScaffoldServerModule`) and a `Node` version (resp. `ScaffoldClientModule`).
 They may work in a synchronous fashion: `Researcher` optimizer version may expect auxiliary variables from  `Node` optimizer, and the other way arround (`Node` optimizer expecting auxiliary variable input from `Reseracher` optimizer version).

+!!! note "Optimizers using auxiliary variables"
+    Currently only `Scaffold` (ie `ScaffoldClientModule` and `ScaffoldServerModule`) uses auxiliary variables.

 ### 4.2.
 An example using `Optimizer` with auxiliary variables: `Scaffold` with `declearn`

 In the last sub-section, we introduced [`Scaffold`](https://arxiv.org/abs/1910.06378).
 Let's see now how to use it in `Fed-BioMed` framework.